 Spread the word to "Flatten the Curve"

 Even if COVID-19 is "unavoidable," delaying infections will flatten the peak number of illnesses to within hospital capacity and significantly reduce deaths.
 However, spreading an educational awareness is crucial because many people are actively ignoring the threat.
 For example, the Coronavirus pandemic is not preventing college 'spring breakers' from partying.
 Although the virus is highly contagious, it will help tremendously if we can avoid contracting it all at once.

 How to spread the word

-- Post media from the "shareable media about COVID-19" section above on your social network accounts.
+- Post accurate media on your social network accounts.

-- If you own a website, blog, or any web-property, copy and paste this blog post and publish it on your website.
-Because writing a blog post takes time, this blog post was licensed under Creative Commons 4.0 for free use so we can spread information as quickly as possible.
+- If you own a website, blog, or any web-property, share this blog post and publish it on your website.

 How to respond to skepticsThese are some common remarks from skeptics who have adopted a carefree approach to the pandemic.

 "The virus is not dangerous for my age range."Response: What happens when all of the hospital ICU beds are taken and you get in a car accident?
 What happens when your parents or grandparents who are at risk become infected?

 "This is no worse than the flu.
 Most cases are mild, it's going to be fine."Response: Unlike the flu, COVD-19 is new to our bodies and it's spreading incredibly fast.
 A small percentage of people who contract this coronavirus will require intensive care.
 If too many people get infected too quickly, healthcare systems will not have enough beds or staff.
 This results in postponed operations, no beds for accident victims, and not enough medical professionals to maintain a working infrastructure.
 Each of these results in additional deaths.